Nutlope/together-js/README.md

 ## Usage

-In a few lines of code, you instantiate a new Together.ai client, specify your model and inputs, and get back a result from your preferred LLM or Model.
+Add open source LLMs to your apps in a few lines of code.
+Simply create a new Together.ai client, specify your preferred AI model with inputs, and get back a result.

 ```js
 import Together from 'together-ai';